luccas-specht/dragons-challence/README.md

 ## Functionalities

-- Sign in site with your credentials
+- Sign in with your credentials
    - You may use this default user to access the website:
       - Nickname: Luccas Specht
       - Password: Senh4S#c8t4*